Materials Used on the Gibson Les Paul Standard Guitar

 The history of nitrocellulose lacquer can be traced back to 1921 when Edmund Flaherty created the material.
 In this process, nitrocellulose is dissolved in a solvent, typically a mixture of naphtha, xylene, toluene, and acetone.
 Sometimes, plasticizing materials are added to the lacquer to increase its durability.

 The nitrocellulose lacquer finish on the Gibson Les Paul Standard guitar is an excellent example of the high-quality material that makes it a classic instrument.
 This type of finish is also resistant to scratches, so it will last for decades.
 This is particularly important for vintage instruments.
 While most guitars are clear-coated, the nitrocellulose finish is often yellow.
-The same goes for nitrocellulose-coated Les Pauls, with the exception of smart woods.
+The same goes for nitrocellulose-coated Les Pauls, except smart woods.

 Laminated maple neck